ardabulut46/file-size-reducer/README.md

 # File Size Reducer

 A powerful and easy-to-use web application for reducing the size of various file types including images (JPG, PNG, GIF), videos (MP4, AVI, MOV), and documents.
+No PDF for now.

 ## Features